Training Transitive and Commutative Multimodal Transformers with LoReTTa: Methods

 \textbf{Pre-training strategy:} We train the transformer using causal language modeling.
 Given a sequence of tokens $s_{1:L}$ and parameters $\theta$, the data is modeled using the chain rule of probability

 Thus, the task of the model is to predict the next token given the sequence of previous tokens.
-We ensure commutativity by randomly mixing the order of concatenation when appending tokens from two modalities to an input sequence as described above.
+As shown in GATO~\cite{Reed_2022_TMLR} and PALM-E~\cite{Driess_2023_arXiv}, this objective is modality agnostic.
+The systems even learn rich internal world models~\cite{Lin_2023_arXiv, Li_2023_ICLR}.
+We ensure commutativity by randomly mixing the order of concatenation when appending tokens from two modalities to an input sequence, as described above.
 This allows the model to infer modality $A$ from $B$ and modality $B$ from $A$.
 We call this technique commutative modeling.
 Interestingly, this simple modification has not been used in recent multimodal foundation models.

 Since generative pre-trained transformers only consider information from the left and ignore information from the right, they are known to lack bidirectional context~\cite{Wang_2022_ICML}, which is crucial for many downstream tasks~\cite{Raffel_2020_JMLR}.
-Since our goal is to train a universal model that can be fine-tuned for different endpoints, we use causal masked modeling~\cite{Aghajanyan_2022_arXiv, Fried_2023_ICLR, Bavarian_2022_arXiv}, mitigating these problems.
-It randomly masks out a span (or several spans) of tokens and moves them to the end.
-This change does not alter the training process based on Equation~\ref{eq:causal}; however, it now allows the model to use the information to the right of the mask to predict the masked positions, which is not possible with traditional one-directional causal modeling.
+Thus, we combine masked modeling (GPT-style models) and causal modeling (BERT-style models) into one framework.
+This recently developed approach is known in the literature under different names: fill-in-the-middle (FIM)~\cite{Bavarian_2022_arXiv}, causal masked modeling (CM3)~\cite{Aghajanyan_2022_arXiv, Fried_2023_ICLR}, hybrid unidirectional modeling (HybUni)~\cite{Artetxe_2022_arXiv}, span corruption + language modeling (SCLM)~\cite{Tay_2022_ICLR}.
+Conceptually, the idea is to randomly mask out a span (or spans) of tokens, replace them with sentinel tokens, and move the original tokens to the end.
+This change does not alter the training process based on Equation~\ref{eq:causal}; however, it now allows the model to use the information to the right of the mask to predict the masked positions, which is not possible with traditional unidirectional causal modeling.
+The hybrid view not only leads to better performance in downstream tasks after fine-tuning but also retains the utility of language modeling~\cite{Artetxe_2022_arXiv, Tay_2022_ICLR}.
+With CM3Leon~\cite{Yu_2023_MetaAI}, causal masked modeling has been scaled up to large vision-language models capable of generating and filling both text and images.